Hypogonadism in HIV-infected males

 Hypogonadism was recognized as being relatively common early in the HIV epidemic.
 Low levels of testosterone in HIV-infected men may be associated with a variety of symptoms and signs including weight loss, muscle wasting, low bone mineral density, and decreased libido .

 This topic will address hypogonadism in HIV-infected men.
 Issues related to sex hormones in HIV-infected women, such as menstrual irregularities, fertility, and pregnancy are found elsewhere.
-(See "HIV and women" and "Prenatal evaluation and intrapartum management of the HIV-infected woman in resource-rich settings" and "Antiretroviral treatment of pregnant HIV-infected women and antiretroviral prophylaxis of their infants in resource-rich settings".)
+(See "HIV and women" and "Prenatal evaluation of the HIV-infected woman in resource-rich settings" and "Antiretroviral and intrapartum management of pregnant HIV-infected women and their infants in resource-rich settings".)

 The general management and treatment of AIDS-associated tissue wasting is discussed in detail elsewhere.
 General information about hypogonadism in HIV-uninfected patients, testosterone replacement therapy, and patient monitoring are found in other selected topics.
 (See "Clinical features and diagnosis of male hypogonadism" and "Testosterone treatment of male hypogonadism" and "Treatment of osteoporosis in men".)